Skip to content

 PR / MR Comments

 Vygl can post scan summaries on pull requests across GitHub, GitLab, and Bitbucket.
-The comment includes a severity breakdown, new vs recurring counts, a findings table with deep links back to the dashboard, and AI verdicts where available.
+The comment includes a severity breakdown, new vs recurring counts, and a findings table whose titles deep-link to the dashboard.

 Comments are off by default.
-Enable in two steps:
+Enable them in two steps:

-1. Add a Git Token in Projects → (your project) → Settings.
-The token is what Vygl uses to post the comment back to your SCM.
+1. Add a Git Token on the project’s settings tab.
+Vygl uses the token to post the comment back to your SCM.

 ProviderRequired token & scope

-GitHubPersonal access token (classic) with repo scope, or fine-grained token with Pull requests: write
+GitHubPersonal access token (classic) with repo scope, or fine-grained token with Pull requests: write.
+Works with github.com and GitHub Enterprise Server (the host is parsed from the project’s repository URL).

-• Header — branch, commit SHA, scan duration, scan types that ran.
+• Header — project name, branch, scan types that ran.

 • Severity breakdown — counts by critical / high / medium / low.